Stuffed Butternut Squash (Quinoa, Kale & Bacon)

 Recipe Overview

-Why you’ll love it: With quinoa, bacon, cheddar and kale, this recipe is so satisfying and tasty.
+Why you’ll love it: Full of the goodness of fall, stuffed butternut squash is a noteworthy meal and super nutritious!
+With quinoa, bacon, cheddar and kale, this stuffed squash is so satisfying and tasty.

 How long it takes: a couple hours but mostly hands off